 Are there differences between specific gifted and talented programs?

 As each child is unique, and especially gifted children, so are the programs that support them.
-There are national standards for these programs, but the specific focus and requirements can depend on the type of program as well as the focus of the teacher or administration.
-In addition, gifted programs can vary in their goals, as some will strive to teach students standards beyond what is at their grade level, while others will provide further depth and breadth of the skills that the child would learn in a regular program.
-In addition, other programs focus on enhancing the child’s experiences and learning through developing exposure to material that would not normally be covered in school settings.
+There are national standards for these programs, but the specific focus and requirements can depend on the type of program.
+It can also depend on the focus of the teacher or administration.
+In addition, gifted programs can vary in their goals, as some will strive to teach students standards beyond what is at their grade level.
+Others will provide further depth and breadth of the skills that the child would learn in a regular program.
+In addition, other programs focus on enhancing the child’s experiences and learning.
+They do this through developing exposure to material that would not normally be covered in school settings.

 How do you qualify for a gifted program?

-The requirements for gifted education programs vary by state and school district, and most require that students be identified as “gifted” before they can be enrolled in the program.
-This determination is often based on standardized testing including academic, intellectual, and neuropsychological evaluations, but it can also be based on report card grades or a nomination from a teacher.
+The requirements for gifted educational programs vary by state and school district.
+Most require that students be identified as “gifted” before they can be enrolled in the program.
+This determination is often based on standardized testing including academic, intellectual, and neuropsychological evaluations.
+Alternatively, it can also be based on report card grades or a nomination from a teacher.